 A few weeks ago we published a list of 40 landscape photographers to follow, with the goal of helping to expose readers to many photographers who are doing great work.
 That collection has drawn a lot of interest, so we decided to do the same thing with wildlife photography.

-On this page you’ll find brief information and links to the websites of 25 wildlife photographers from around the world (listed in no particular order).
+On this page, you’ll find brief information and links to the websites of 25 wildlife photographers from around the world (listed in no particular order).
 If you enjoy wildlife photography we encourage you to visit the sites of these photographers and we’re sure you will find several that you want to follow more closely.

 Wildlife and conservation photographer with a special interest in wild cats.
-He uses his photography as a tool to help with conservation efforts, and also captures the effects of environmental threats such as deforestation and pollution.
+He uses his photography as a tool to help with conservation efforts and also captures the effects of environmental threats such as deforestation and pollution.
 His aim is to raise awareness of these issues and help to improve and rally conversation efforts.

 Wildlife photographer focusing on the Greater Yellowstone Ecosystem.
-He was a semi-finalist for BBC Wildlife Photographer of the Year in 2015, and also leads workshops and photography tours around Yellowstone Park.
+He was a semi-finalist for BBC Wildlife Photographer of the Year in 2015 and also leads workshops and photography tours around Yellowstone Park.
 He has a collection of animal-themed ambrotypes called ‘The Wild Remembered’, which has been shown on exhibition in Wyoming.
 This is unique because ambrotypes were traditionally used for portraits or still life images, so Davis had to create a new method of shooting to use the medium.

 Photographs wildlife in Maine and leads workshops in Maine’s North Woods.
 He focuses on moose and the surrounding mountainous areas.
 He was named the 2012 Maine Sportsman Artist of the year and one of his images is even used on a postal stamp in Maine.
-His best-selling product is a wall calendar which he produces every year, full of images of moose.
+His best-selling product is a wall calendar that he produces every year, full of images of moose.

-Wildlife photographer known for her work documenting newborn animals and family life in the wild.
+Wildlife photographer, known for her work documenting newborn animals and family life in the wild.
 From newborn cubs sticking their heads up above tall grass, to a loving mother cradling two gorilla babies, she works hard to earn the trust of her subjects over time.

 UK-based photographer with a special passion for photographing birds.
 He considers himself an amateur, though his work has attracted plenty of attention – Feedspot puts him in the top ten list for their UK Wildlife Photography Blog award.

 Canadian wildlife photographer and teacher.
-Her goal when photographing is to cause as little disturbance to the animals as possible, preferring rather to appreciate them from a distance.
+Her goal when photographing is to cause as little disturbance to the animals as possible, preferring rather appreciate them from a distance.
 This means waiting for the animal to move or look around naturally, rather than trying to get its attention or bait it into a certain action.

 Wildlife and nature photographer with a nice portfolio of bird, butterfly, and mammal photos.
-He has been photographing for fifteen years, and prefers to use the images as a way to understand each species within its natural environment.
+He has been photographing for fifteen years and prefers to use the images as a way to understand each species within its natural environment.